jksprattler/jennas-runbooks/Azure/bazure-tf-ad-rbac-pt2.md

 ## Overview

 After publishing my [initial runbook](https://jksprattler.github.io/jennas-runbooks/Azure/azure-tf-ad-rbac.html) exploring this topic, I ended up proceding with [HashiCorp](https://developer.hashicorp.com/terraform/tutorials/azure/azure-ad) `for_each` meta-argument for managing the Azure AD User base in a production environment I'm currently managing and wanted to share my findings from that procedure here.
 In this Part 2 series of Azure AD & RBAC with Terraform, I define the requirements for setting up user administration using this alternative method.
 I've also highlighted some tips for issues I ran into during the implementation and a Validation section containing helpful commands for post checkouts and troubleshooting.
-While the Part 1 runbook is still useful as I go into a deep dive on the security behind Azure AD and RBAC for Users and Groups, including some testing scenarios in the demo, I've found it to be much more efficient managing Azure AD Users and Group membership using the CSV file method.
+While the Part 1 runbook is still useful as I go into a deep dive on the security behind Azure AD and RBAC for Users and Groups (including some testing scenarios in the YouTube demo) I've found it to be much more efficient managing Azure AD Users and Group membership using the CSV file method.

 ### Topics Covered: